grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 ERROR[11-14|15:26:26] Error msg     logger=plugin.grafana-basic-datasource error=An error occurred
 ```

 You can enable [debug logging in your Grafana instance](https://grafana.com/docs/grafana/latest/troubleshooting/#troubleshoot-with-logs) and that will normally output a huge amount of information and make it hard to find the logs related to a certain plugin.
-However, using a named logger makes it convenient to enable debug logging only for a certain named logger and/or plugin:
+However, using a named logger makes it convenient to enable debug logging only for a certain named logger and plugin:

 ```
 [log]